rhezab/smile/docs/deploying.md

 - Changes that only affect files in the `docs/` directory do not generate a deployment.
 - Additionally, pushes to branches name either `analysis`, `models`, or `docs` will not generate a deployment with the assumption is this is where you can track code for these purposes and are not relevant to the deployment logic.

-If you would like the deployment workflow to ignore add additional files, folders, or branches see the starting section of `.github/workflows/deploy.yml`.
+If you would like the deployment workflow to ignore additional files, folders, or branches see the starting section of `.github/workflows/deploy.yml`.